 - Letters of recommendation (details below)

-- Copy of verified application if you have previously applied to medical, dental or veterinary school
+- Copy of verified professional school application, such as AMCAS and/or AACOMAS, if you have previously applied to medical school

 After a complete application is received and reviewed, candidates under serious consideration are invited to interview with a member of the Admissions Committee on campus or remotely.
 Admissions decisions are generally made within two weeks of the interview.

 Your application will include essays addressing several topics.
 Responses should not exceed four pages in length for all the questions combined.
 (Please compile your responses into a single document, but keep them as separate essays.)

 - In 400 words or less, describe the path that brought you to your current interest in the health professions.
 Give a brief personal history, describing your previous career (or career goals), explaining why you have decided to pursue professional training in the healthcare field.
 This should include a description of previous experience in healthcare; please be specific about the amount of time spent (either paid or volunteer).